darylthornhill/react-sprinkle/README.md

 <custom-htmltag></custom-htmltag>
 ```

 In your react, import this package and use it when instantiating your class.
+Pass in the component as the first parameter the name of the custom html tag as a string as the second parameter (in this case: `'custom-htmltag'`).

 ```jsx
 import React from 'react';